Teamwork/kommentaar/doc/syntax.markdown

 Anonymous structs are merged in to the parent struct.

-Embedded structs are merged in to the parent struct, unless they have a `json` tag, in which case they're added as reference in the output.
+Embedded structs are merged in to the parent struct, unless they have the applicable struct tag (as configured with `struct-tag`), in which case they're added as reference in the output.

 ### Parameter properties